gmlang/ezplot-book/manuscript/04-01-regular-barchart.md

 ## Regular Bar Chart

-What if we're given a summary dataset where the frequencies are already tallied?
-How can we visualize the frequencies on a bar chart?
-For example, let's create a data frame with counts and percentages of the `mpaa` categories.
+What if we're given a summary dataset where the frequencies are already counted and available?
+How can we visualize them?
+For example, let's create a data frame with counts and percentages for the `mpaa` categories.

 ```r